Mission, Goals and Student Learning Outcomes

 The Mission Statement

-The mission of Kent State University at Ashtabula is to educate radiologic technology students in the knowledge, skills, and attitudes to become qualified, professional practitioners who provide quality service and care to the community and to prepare students for the changing needs of the profession.
-Kent State University fosters ethical and humanitarian values and educates students to think critically and to expand their intellectual horizons while attaining the knowledge and skills necessary for responsible citizenship and productive careers.
+The mission of Kent State University Ashtabula Campus is to educate radiologic technology students in the knowledge, skills, and attitudes to become qualified, professional practitioners who provide quality service and care to the community and to prepare students for the changing needs of the profession.
+Kent State University transforms lives and communities through the power of discovery learning and creative expression in an inclusive environment.

 Goals and Student Learning Outcomes